PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 07:31:08
+Last updated: 2024-04-08 07:32:25
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Random Quote: I don't want to die, I've only kissed one boy so far. - Missy